Quantcast

 • Many bottled drinks may cause irreversible damage to teeth, because the high acidity levels of energy drinks erode tooth enamel.

 Health experts suggest drinking plain tap water to stay hydrated throughout the day, especially during and after exercise.
 Carried in a refillable water bottle, it’s convenient, no-cost, and calorie-free.
-I find that a squirt of lemon or lime and a few ice cubes makes it seem more special.
+A squirt of lemon or lime and a few ice cubes make it seem more special.

 Bottled water